TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 BS3 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for BS3 is: 'Well-established functional studies show no damaging effect on protein function or splicing.'
-The variant has not been functionally characterized; thus, there is no well-established study to support a definitive benign effect.
+According to standard ACMG guidelines, the rule for BS3 is: "Well-established functional studies show no damaging effect on protein function or splicing."
+The evidence for this variant shows: no functional studies available.
 Therefore, this criterion is not applied.

 BS4